What Is a Dusting Attack?

-In other words, dust is a tiny transaction or amount that is not even worth sending because it is much smaller than the transaction fees.
-Within cryptocurrency exchanges, dust is also the name we give to tiny amounts of coins that “get stuck” and are not tradeable.
+In other words, dust is a tiny transaction or amount that sometimes is not even worth sending because it is often smaller than the transaction fees.
+Within cryptocurrency exchanges, dust is also the name given to tiny amounts of coins that “get stuck” on users’ accounts after trading orders are executed.
+Dust balances are not tradeable, but Binance users are able to convert them to BNB.

 Most people do not take notice of their wallet’s dust and rarely worries about its origin.
 Until recently, it was totally okay to not pay attention to these tiny amounts on your wallets, but with the creation of dusting attacks, we can no longer say that.